 - what is, or is not, to be repaired

-- a due date by which the property owner/manager must carry out the repairs
+- a due date by which the managing party must carry out the repairs

 - whether the tenant may arrange for a suitably qualified person to carry out the repairs for an amount decided by QCAT